 Table 10 provides the following evidence.
 First, the gender income gap significantly decreased for workers without preschool children and for employees with preschool children, especially between 1992 and 1997, but not for newly self-employed workers with preschool children.
 Second, the income gap between employees and newly self-employed workers without preschool children significantly changed between 1992 and 2002, for both male and female workers.
 Third, the negative effects of the number of preschool children on income significantly decreased for both male and female employees, but not for self-employed women.
-At least the first and the third pieces of evidence suggest that the institutional and policy changes in the 1990s with regard to childcare leave and gender equality in fact contributed to a reduction in the gender income gap among employees and supporting employees with preschool children15, but that they did not change the income levels of self-employed workers, or female workers with preschool children in paid employment16.
+At least the first and the third pieces of evidence suggest that the institutional and policy changes in the 1990s with regard to childcare leave and gender equality in fact contributed to a reduction in the gender income gap among employees and supporting employees with preschool children relative to their male counterparts, other female self-employed workers, or female workers with preschool children in paid employment 16.